How will the Current Market Uncertainty Affect my Australian Pink Diamond Investment?

 - The Argyle mine is closing in 2020 as it has become uneconomic for Rio Tinto to continue extracting any remaining gemstones.
 This will have a significant impact on the prices of pink, red, blue and purple diamonds, as acknowledged by Arnaut Soirat, CEO Copper and Diamonds, Rio Tinto.

-Based on these factors, it is safe to conclude that savvy investors view Argyle pink diamonds as a strong hedge against traditional investment market volatility.
+Based on these factors, it is safe to conclude that savvy investors view Australian pink diamonds as a strong hedge against traditional investment market volatility.
 Therefore, it is highly likely that their value will continue to appreciate in the near term potentially at rates greater than other asset classes.

 - Calculation based on advertised 3.5% term deposit rate less the current inflation rate of 1.9%